select images2 - Brogota -24oct24-photo

 Access and benefit sharing (ABS) of genetic resources and associated traditional knowledge benefits from an exchange of experiences, challenges, and information.
 This event highlighted the contribution of the Brogota Project in helping stakeholders understand and compare relevant legislations around the world.

-In 2016, the Brogota Project set out to examine and compare laws and legislation around the world related to ABS to the fair and equitable sharing of benefits arising from the utilization of genetic resources, as outlined under the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits, with an initial focus on Pan-Amazonian countries.
+In 2016, the Brogota Project set out to examine and compare laws and legislation around the world related to ABS to the fair and equitable sharing of benefits arising from the utilization of genetic resources, as outlined under the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits.
 The Brogota Project, an online platform for ABS rules worldwide, was created to facilitate access to this information.
 It is now in its fourth edition and was the focus of the event.

 Francine Leal, GSS (an impact development company), opened the event by inviting attendees to examine the progress made over the last eight years.
 She said local legislation and standards on ABS should be aligned, and that the Brogota platform is a tool which all users – including businesses, academia, and traditional communities – can use to compare legislations in different countries.